luapower/sock/sock.md

 ### `sock.tcp([family][, protocol]) -> tcp`

 Make a TCP socket.
+The default family is `'inet'`.

 ### `sock.udp([family][, protocol]) -> udp`

 Make an UDP socket.
+The default family is `'inet'`.

 ### `sock.raw([family][, protocol]) -> raw`

-Make a RAW socket.
+Make a raw socket.
+The default family is `'inet'`.

 ### `s:close()`